Chapter 9: Free Radical Substitution Reaction of Alkanes

 9.4.1 Monochlorination

 First, we will focus on the monochlorination product by assuming that chlorination only occurs once.
-Since chlorine is a rather reactive reagent, it shows relative low selectivity, which means Cl2 does not discriminate greatly among the different types of hydrogen atoms (primary, secondary or tertiary) in an alkane.
+Since chlorine is a rather reactive reagent, it shows relatively low selectivity, which means Cl2 does not discriminate greatly among the different types of hydrogen atoms (primary, secondary, or tertiary) in an alkane.
 As a result, for the reaction of alkane with different hydrogen atoms, a mixture of isomeric monochlorinated products is obtained.

 propane + Cl2 (delta or hv) = 1-chloropropane, 45% + 2-chloropropane, 55%